uvaKCCI/flimanalyzer/docs/userguide/settings.md

 # Settings

 The application settings can be saved as JSON configuration files.
 The startup settings are loaded from `defaults.json`.
-If the defaults.josn file is not found, the application is initialized with standard values.
+If the defaults.json file is not found, the application is initialized with standard values.

 ## Load Settings